wordofwarning/wordofwarning.org/current/2016-springsummer/redux/index.md

 Box Office Tel: 0161 200 1500

 #### Access Information
-Age advisory + duration tbc.
+Age advisory + duration TBC.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More
 Since 2013 Richard DeDomenici's inexplicably popular *The Redux Project* has caused a stir over fifty times, in places as diverse as London, Bangkok, Hong Kong, Seoul, Sydney, Beijing + Norwich.

 The project celebrates and subverts the cultural heritage of the places it visits, by attempting to make shot-for-shot remakes of scenes from famous movies and telly, on a shoe-string budget with amateur local crews, in the same locations where the originals were filmed.

-Most recently Richard adapted *The Redux Project* into a tv show, for the <a href="http://www.bbc.co.uk/programmes/p038bxhz" target="_blank">BBC4 event *On Stage: Live From Television Centre*</a>.
-It was described by a Guardian journalist as one of the smartest, strangest, subversive half hours of television they had ever seen.
+Most recently Richard adapted *The Redux Project* into a tv show, for the BBC4 event<a href="http://www.bbc.co.uk/programmes/p038bxhz" target="_blank">*On Stage: Live From Television Centre*</a> — described by journalist Matt Trueman as <a href="http://twitter.com/matttrueman/status/666028504119648256" target="_blank">'one of the smartest, strangest subversive half hours of television I've ever seen'</a>.

 Richard will apply his unique set of skills to the groundbreaking Mancunian classic *Queer As Folk*, in collaboration with renowned locally-sourced performance trio Eggs Collective.

 #### Who are they?